Images courtesy of John Michael Bryant.

 John was 19 years old, a Chemist Apprentice Shop Keeper.
 He was a boarder & employee to Henry David Kelf, a Pharmaceutical Chemist Shop Keeper – own account.

-John attended Ipswich School – entered 1906.
+John was educated at Ipswich School – entered 1906.

-John is also remembered on the Chapel war memorial at Ipswich School.
+John is also remembered on the

 The chemist shop in Fore Street, Ipswich, owned by John Thomas Jackson & his wife Lydia.